Bike Safety Tips for Drivers and Cyclists

 It’s happened to most of us.
 You’re on your way to work or the grocery store or wherever it is you go at 10am on a Tuesday (it doesn’t have to be Tuesday, this is just an example).
 You’re driving along and maybe you turn a corner or come to a narrow section of road and Oh!
 The horror!
 There’s a cyclist and he or she is in your lane!
 Where did they come from?
 Why are they there?
-What can you do about it?
+What can you do to provide a safe ride for the bicyclist?
 Are they even allowed to ride on this road?

-This is an increasingly common occurrence throughout the country as more and more Americans are opting to bike instead of drive to work.
+This is an increasingly common occurrence throughout the country as more and more Americans are opting to ride a bike instead of driving to work.
 Statistics pulled from National Highway Traffic and Safety Administration (NHTSA) suggest that these encounters are becoming increasingly dangerous for both drivers and cyclists.
 The NHTSA specifically points out that the incident rate of automobile/ traffic related cycling deaths is on an upward trend—comprising 2.1% of all traffic fatalities as recently as 2011 (traffic data is on a 2 year lag), which is up from 1.5% in 2002.
-It’s a slow increase, but it’s an increase and the upward trend suggests we have a problem on our hands.
+It’s a slow increase, but it’s an increase and the upward trend suggests we have a problem with bike safety on our streets.

 What Do My Local Cycling Laws Say?

 Here’s one of the problems making bike safety more complicated than it needs to be.
 Laws vary by state and in many places, by locality.
 A county, township, parish, or city might have laws that differ from the state and the federal government has left the lawmaking responsibility here entirely up to the states.
 The problem with this set up is that with no standard set of traffic laws for bikes, both cyclists and drivers are at a dangerous disadvantage.